SLO42/tandem-codding-challenge/README.md

 # tandem-coding-challenge using node 12.18.3
- node > 14 seems to give generic error for padLevels. and node < 12 seems to get upset at functions like:
+ node > 14 seems to give generic error for padLevels.

+ node < 12 seems to get upset at functions like:
  ```javascript
   getResults = () => {...};
  ```